Angry young men: Other media

-In the song "Where Are They Now" from the 1973 album Preservation Act 1 by The Kinks, the following lines appear: "Where have all the angry young men gone?/ Barstow and Osborne, Waterhouse and Sillitoe/ Where on earth did they all go?"
+In the song "Where Are They Now" from the 1973 album Preservation Act 1 by The Kinks, one verse asks, "Where have all the angry young men gone?" and names "Barstow and Osborne, Waterhouse and Sillitoe"; while another verse asks "Where are all the teddy boys now?" and names Jimmy Porter, protagonist of Osborne's Look Back in Anger, and Joe Lampton, protagonist of Braine's Room at the Top.